 Outside of research, I enjoy traveling, solving puzzles, and playing board games.[ Kole's CV ]

-I'm a recent graduate of the University of Pittsburgh, with a B.S. in Psychology and Linguistics.
+I'm a graduate of the University of Pittsburgh, with a B.S. in Psychology and Linguistics.
 I'm primarily interested in syntactic processing and learning, particularly dialectal differences.

 In my free time, I enjoy kayaking, watching and reading Sci-Fi and spending time with my son.